devries/advent_of_code_2023/README.md

   contraption.
 I used the beam position and direction as the state.
 I also made use of the new go [`clear`](https://tip.golang.org/ref/spec#Clear) built-in function to clear out the energized tile hashmap.
 This one is a bit slow, but I guess it is fast enough?
+I may have been able to save the number energized starting from each state in the system to reuse when I ran additional starting directions, but that seems like it would have been tricky with the requirement that energized tiles only be counted once.